 So which one is right for you?
 Every model in this list has been through Tom's Guide TV testing process, which sees a set evaluated for color accuracy and reproduction, brightness and lag time.
 And of course we also spend plenty of hands-on time with it, so that we can give you our real-world impressions.

 With that said, while we'd strongly recommend checking out some of the top-tier models like the newly released Roku Plus Series QLED TV as well as some great value TVs from brands like TCL, Hisense and Vizio.
+Amazon makes a decent budget TV with the Amazon Fire TV Omni QLED, but you should probably stay away from the new Amazon Fire TV 2-Series that only scored two-and-a-half stars in our review.

 My name's Nick and I look after our guides to the best TVs, best OLED TVs and best 4K TVs.
 Most of my day is spent watching and evaluating new screens from LG, Samsung, Sony, Hisense, TCL and Vizio.
 I have 10 years of experience in AV, and before I joined Tom's Guide I was formerly the Senior Editor, TV and AV at TechRadar.
 I love helping people find the perfect TV, so please feel free to reach out over email or tag me on Twitter and I can help you out.